aws-powertools/powertools-lambda-typescript/docs/features/idempotency.md

 ## Getting started

+!!! tip
+    Throughout the documentation we use Amazon DynamoDB as the default persistence layer.
+If you prefer to use a cache based persistence layer, you can learn more in the [cache database](#cache-database) and [`CachePersistenceLayer`](#cachepersistencelayer) sections.

-### Installation
+### Amazon DynamoDB

-Install the library in your project

 ```shell
 npm i @aws-lambda-powertools/idempotency @aws-sdk/client-dynamodb @aws-sdk/lib-dynamodb
 ```

-While we support Amazon DynamoDB as a persistence layer out of the box, you need to bring your own AWS SDK for JavaScript v3 DynamoDB client.

-???+ note
-    This utility supports **[AWS SDK for JavaScript v3](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/){target="_blank"} only**.
-If you are using the `nodejs18.x` runtime or newer, the AWS SDK for JavaScript v3 is already installed and you can install only the utility.

-### IAM Permissions
+#### IAM Permissions

 Your Lambda function IAM Role must have `dynamodb:GetItem`, `dynamodb:PutItem`, `dynamodb:UpdateItem` and `dynamodb:DeleteItem` IAM permissions before using this feature.
-If you're using one of our examples: [AWS Serverless Application Model (SAM)](#required-resources) or [Terraform](#required-resources) the required permissions are already included.
+If you're using one of our examples below the required permissions are already included.

-### Required resources

-Before getting started, you need to create a persistent storage layer where the idempotency utility can store its state - your lambda functions will need read and write access to it.

-As of now, Amazon DynamoDB is the only supported persistent storage layer, so you'll need to create a table first.

-**Default table configuration**

-If you're not [changing the default configuration for the DynamoDB persistence layer](#dynamodbpersistencelayer), this is the expected default configuration:
+#### Table configuration

+Unless you're looking to use an [existing table or customize each attribute](#dynamodbpersistencelayer), you only need the following:

 | Configuration      | Default value | Notes                                                                                  |
 | ------------------ | :------------ | -------------------------------------------------------------------------------------- |
 | Partition key      | `id`          | The id of each idempotency record which a combination of `functionName#hashOfPayload`. |
 | TTL attribute name | `expiration`  | This can only be configured after your table is created if you're using AWS Console.   |

-???+ tip "Tip: You can share a single state table for all functions"
-    You can reuse the same DynamoDB table to store idempotency state.
-We add the Lambda function name in addition to the idempotency key as a hash key.
+You **can** use a single DynamoDB table for all functions using this utility.
+We use the function name in addition to the idempotency key as a hash key.

 === "AWS Cloud Development Kit (CDK) example"